Noahezekiel/my_api/README.md

 ***

 ## Task
+NOTE: The project was done in main branch, i have to copy it to dev branch because your first review said my repo (dev) was empty.
+If you want to see all my commit, switch to main branch.

 The goal of this project is to create a Movie API that allows users to manage a large dataset of movies.
 The challenge was implementing authentication, pagination, caching, and API documentation while keeping the API accessible for public use.